 A defining feature of Stiffkey and a key appeal to Hawthorns’ visitors are the Stiffkey Saltings.
-A stone’s throw behind the house, you will find yourself enveloped in a stunning and truly special landscape buzzing with wildlife and unusual vegetation.
-Navigate your way through muddy troughs (wellies are recommended!) and sturdy sea lavender until you reach a breath-taking stretch of textured sand which will lead you directly out to sea.
+A stone’s throw from the house, you will find yourself enveloped in a stunning and truly special landscape buzzing with wildlife and unusual vegetation.
+Navigate your way along the path through muddy creeks (wellies are recommended!) and purple sea lavender until you reach a breath-taking stretch of textured sand which will lead you directly out to sea.

 Next to the beach is the famous Holkham Hall and estate which are open to the public, allowing you to explore the beautiful house and the surrounding grounds.
-During the summer, events such as barbecues and children’s days are regularly hosted by the estate and the festive season sees the hall embellished with stunning Christmas decorations.
+During the summer, events such as barbecues, open-air concerts and children’s days are regularly hosted by the estate and the festive season sees the hall embellished with stunning Christmas decorations.

-Also known as just ‘Wells’, the town which is less than ten minutes away, is a popular tourist spot - and for good reason!
-With a selection of independent shops selling everything from ice cream and rock to nautical garments and Norfolk merchandise, Wells is also home to one of the UK’s Top 10 Fish & Chip shops.
+Also known as just ‘Wells’, the town which is less than ten minutes drive away, is a popular tourist spot - and for good reason!
+With a selection of independent shops selling everything from ice cream and rock to nautical garments and Norfolk merchandise, Wells is also home to one of the UK’s Top10 Fish & Chip shops.

-Just a kilometre away from the town centre, is the iconic Wells Beach which showcases hundreds of brightly coloured beach huts which overlook the sea.
-Like Holkham Beach, Wells Beach also has a woodland walk which actually leads you directly to Holkham Beach (should you be up for the walk).
+Just a kilometre away from the town centre, is the iconic Wells Beach which showcases rows of brightly coloured beach huts which overlook the sea.
+Like Holkham Beach, Wells Beach also has a woodland walk which leads you in one direction to Holkham Beach (should you be up for the walk).